daisybutler/Colour-Splash-project02/README.md

 ### **User Profile**
 **The ideal user for this website is:**

 The ideal user for this site is a designer (websites, graphics) who will find this tool useful on a regular basis.
-However, its use can be extended to any project creater who needs a colour scheme.
+However, its use can be extended to any project creator who needs a colour scheme.

 **Users of this website are looking for:**